pdobsan/pynauty/docs/source/intro.rst

 ============

 **pynauty** is a Python/C extension module.
 It can be used to compare graphs for isomorphism and to determine their automorphism group.

-It is based on the Nauty_ C procedures.
+**pynauty** is using library components from the Nauty_ package by Brendan McKay.

-The current version is 0.6.0
+The current version is 0.7.0

-**pynauty**  is compatible with both Python 2.7 and Python 3.5.
+**pynauty**  is compatible with Python 3.5 - 3.9

 Licence
 -------

-Copyright (c) 2015 Peter Dobsan
+Copyright (c) 2015-2021 Peter Dobsan

 **pynauty** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the